Combinatorics of Hurwitz degenerations and tropical realizability: Tropical covers and modifications

 of nodal curves.
-We claim the curves can be simultaneously smoothed the curves with the map to obtain $\mathcal C_1'\to \mathcal C_1$ over a discrete valuation ring $R$ that is ``compatible with the lengths'' in the following sense: for each edge $e$ in $\Gamma'_1$ resp. $\Gamma_1$, the length of that edge is equal to the valuation of the deformation parameter of the node of the curve $\mathcal C_1'$ resp. $\mathcal C_1$.
+We claim the curves can be simultaneously smoothed along with the map to obtain $\mathcal C'_1 \to \mathcal C_1$ over a discrete valuation ring $R$ that is ``compatible with the lengths'' in the following sense: for each edge $e$ in $\Gamma'_1$ resp. $\Gamma_1$, the length of that edge is equal to the valuation of the deformation parameter of the node of the curve $\mathcal C'_1$ resp. $\mathcal C_1$.

 The claim follows from the smoothness of the moduli space of (orbifold) admissible covers~\cite{ACV,HM82}.
-In order to see this, we note that $[\overline C_1'\to\overline C_1]$ defines a moduli point in the space of admissible covers.
+To see this, note that $[\overline C'_1 \to \overline C_1]$ defines a moduli point in the space of admissible covers.
 The moduli space is well-known to be smooth.
-In an \'etale neighborhood $U$ of this point, to each node $q$ of the base curve $\overline C_1$ is a hypersurface $V_q$ parameterizing deformations of this cover where this node persists.
+In an \'etale neighborhood $U$ of this point, to each node $q$ of the base curve $\overline C_1$ corresponds a hypersurface $V_q$ parameterizing deformations of this cover where the node persists.
 If we choose an equation $f_q$ for each $V_q$, the parameters $f_q$ together form a subset of a local system of coordinates for $U$.

-Now given a map $\spec R\to U$, the tropicalization of of the corresponding family of covers can be combinatorially, meaning ignoring edge lengths, identified with $\Gamma'_1\to\Gamma_1$.
-The edge lengths are equal to the valuations of the parameters $f_q$ -- these give the lengths on edges of the base graph, and the lengths on the source are determined since the slopes are known.
-In particular, by smoothness, we can find a map $\spec R\to U$ whose corresponding family of covers realize the given $\Gamma'_1\to\Gamma_1$.
+Now, given a map $\spec R \to U$, the tropicalization of the corresponding family of covers can be identified combinatorially, that is, ignoring the lengths of the edges, with $\Gamma'_1 \to \Gamma_1$.
+The edge lengths are equal to the valuations of the parameters $f_q$ – these give the lengths on edges of the base graph, and the lengths on the source are determined since the slopes are known.
+In particular, by smoothness, we can find a map $\spec R \to U$ whose corresponding family of covers realizes the given $\Gamma'_1 \to \Gamma_1$.

-It remains to produce the realization as the original $\Gamma'\to\Gamma$.
-The maps $\Gamma'_1\to\Gamma'$ resp. $\Gamma_1\to\Gamma$ determine forests of rational curves on $\overline C'_1$ resp. $\overline C_1$.
+It remains to produce the realization as the original $\Gamma' \to \Gamma$.
+The maps $\Gamma'_1 \to \Gamma'$ resp. $\Gamma_1 \to \Gamma$ determine forests of rational curves on $\overline C'_1$ resp. $\overline C_1$.
 We can contract the corresponding surfaces to $\mathcal C'$ and $\mathcal C$.
-Since there is a map $\Gamma'\to\Gamma$ there is a map of surfaces
+Since there is a map $\Gamma' \to \Gamma$, there is a map of surfaces

-Tropicalizing these families, following~\ref{sec: trop-rsm}, we obtain a realization of $\Gamma'\to\Gamma$, as promised.
+Tropicalizing these families, following Section~\ref{sec: trop-rsm}, we obtain a realization of $\Gamma' \to \Gamma$, as promised.
 This completes the first part of the proof.